 Data was not reported for the AC 2019-2020, as it was decided that data for this SLO would only be reported every two years.
 Based on analysis of the AC 2018-2019 results, corrective actions were taken in AC 2019-2020.
 The faculty provided an additional comprehensive overview of the business communication requirements in both the face-to-face and online courses in AC Fall 2019-2020 and AC 2020-2021.
 However, it must be noted that with the shutdown of university classes during the Spring 2020 semester, data collection was affected due to the COVID-19 pandemic.
 Course delivery and assignments were drastically changed during the latter part of Spring 2020.
 These changes then had a continued effect on the 2020-2021 assessment cycle courses and data.
 There were additional weather-related events during AC 2020-2021 that disrupted classes and delivery of materials.
 The number of students not participating in the pre-test post-test exams was larger in AC 2020-2021 than in past semesters.
 A total of 237 students were graded for the BUAD 2200 courses.
-Eighty-two percent (n=195) students took the final exam/post-test.
+Eighty-two percent (n=195) students took the final exam during AC 2020-2021; 18% (n=42) did not complete the final exam/post-test.